 - The completed project must include a public sharing component.

-- The project must have clear start and end dates.
+- The project must be a one-time project or pilot of a new program with clear start and end dates.

-The following projects are not eligible for funding through this grant stream:
+The following are not eligible for funding through this grant stream:

 - Professional development